apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran's Guards attack Israel's 'espionage centers' in Iraq, state media says**
+**Emmy Awards: Live list of winners**

-You can read more about it [here](https://www.reuters.com/world/middle-east/irans-revolutionary-guards-say-they-have-attacked-espionage-centers-iraqs-erbil-2024-01-15/).
+You can read more about it [here](https://www.yahoo.com/entertainment/emmy-awards-live-list-winners-010913688.html).

 ## Requirements
 - Python 3.8